 When most people consider the consequences of a DUI conviction, they tend to only consider the immediate legal penalties for the crime.
-What they fail to take into account are the ways a DUI can change their lives in the long term.
-Between the two, it is easy to see just how important it is to fight the charges with the help of a top Vista DUI defense lawyer.
+But what they fail to take into account is how life after a DUI in California will be different from life before the conviction.
+When you look at the drastic changes, it is easy to see just how important it is to fight the charges.
+Here are a few consequences you may not have considered:

 Aside from the court fines and legal fees, you will also have to pay for your DUI classes, alcohol counseling and more.
 When you get your license back, you’ll be paying much higher insurance premiums since you will have to get an SR-22 policy and you may have to pay to install and maintain an ignition interlock device as well.
 Of course, before that, you’ll either have to rely on friends and family members to give you rides or pay to use public transportation, Ubers or taxis every time you need to go somewhere.
 This could even impact your ability to get to work and end up costing you your job, making you even more broke.

-- You’ll have to follow your probation.
 While the probation for drunk driving is not as restrictive as the probation period for most crimes, you’ll still have to follow the rules.
 This means you cannot have any alcohol in your system while driving or you could lose your license and be charged with violating probation.

 Creative Commons Image by David Sledge